Skip to main content

 • Registry: Custom environments can be registered within the installation so that they can be instanced directly like a standard Gym package (with gym.make).

-• gymnasium.wrappers contains useful classes to modify a specific environment behavior.
-Example of these wrappers include:
+• Wrappers: The gymnasium.wrappers module contains useful classes to modify specific environment behavior.
+Examples include:

-• TimeLimit: Used for truncating of an episode after a specific number of steps.
+• TimeLimit: Used to truncate an episode after a specific number of steps.

-• Automaticreset: When the environment reach a terminal state or get truncated, this wrapper reset in the next call to .step().
-With that, the last observed state will be directly returned.
+• AutomaticReset: When the environment reaches a terminal state or is truncated, this wrapper resets it on the next call to .step(), returning the last observed state.

-• RecordEpisodeStatistics: Important to collect episodic_rewards, which indicates the success or failure of a policy during training.
+• RecordEpisodeStatistics: Important for collecting episodic rewards, which indicate the success or failure of a policy during training.

-• If your environment is a subclass of gymnasium.Env, then you get the advantage of utilizing automatic testing with the function: gymnasium.utils.env_checker.check_env, which performs common tests on the gym environment methods and its spaces.
+• If your environment is a subclass of gymnasium.Env, you benefit from automatic testing using the gymnasium.utils.env_checker.check_env function, which performs common tests on the Gym environment methods and their spaces.

-• Replacing done flag when stepping in the environment with termination and truncation flags.
-The difference is simple: Termination is a natural ending point when the goal of the episode is achieved (for example: the goal is reached).
-Whilst truncation occurs only after a specific number of steps to avoid running the episode indefinitely.
+• Termination and Truncation: Instead of the done flag, Gymnasium uses termination and truncation flags.
+Termination occurs naturally when the episode's goal is achieved (e.g., the goal is reached), while truncation happens only after a specific number of steps to prevent episodes from running indefinitely.
 Figure 3 depicts these differences.

-• Introducing a new and experimental function for environment creation: gymnasium.experimental.functional.FuncEnv(), of purely functional structure (as the environment class is stateless) to reflect the formulation of POMDP (Partial Observable Markov Decision Process) more closely.
-Additionally, this structure should enable direct compatibility with JAX.
+• Functional Environment Creation: A new and experimental function for environment creation, gymnasium.experimental.functional.FuncEnv(), is introduced.
+This function utilizes a purely functional structure (as the environment class is stateless) to more closely reflect the formulation of POMDP (Partial Observable Markov Decision Process).
+Additionally, this structure facilitates direct compatibility with JAX.

-Example: Creating custom Gym environment and training it with DQN
+Example: Creating a Custom Gym Environment and Training with DQN

-We domenstarte the application of Gym (and the rest of the libraries) in this post utilizing a Grid world environment called Doors where an agent occupying a cell in that grid is assigned with the task of moving towards a goal cell passing through one of three gaps (doors) in a wall splitting the grid in two, as shown in Figure 4, which shows also the state-action configurations.
+This post demonstrates the application of Gym and associated libraries using a custom Gridworld environment called Doors.
+In this environment, an agent occupies a cell within a grid and is tasked with navigating towards a goal cell by passing through one of three gaps (doors) that divide the grid in two, as illustrated in Figure 4.
+The figure also depicts state-action configurations.

-Figure 4: Doors environment introduced in [previous post](https://www.rlbyexample.net/posts/hands-on-imitation-learning/).
-The lower image shows animation of optimal policy to solving it.
+Figure 4: The *Doors* environment, introduced in [previous post](https://www.rlbyexample.net/posts/hands-on-imitation-learning/).
+The lower image shows an animation of the optimal policy for solving this environment.

-Note: The full repository of the code is available here, where the final script utilizing all the libraries is here.
+Note: The complete code repository is available here, with the final script integrating all libraries located here.

 import gymnasium as gym